 - Amherst Survival Center

 - Community Food Distribution Project

 - Northampton Survival Center

-- $5,000 to the Chesterfield Community Cupboard, its second donation to that organization since the pandemic began.
+- $5,000 to the Chesterfield Community Cupboard, our second donation to that organization since the pandemic began

-The consideration of gifts to support food insecurity is an ongoing item on the Florence Bank Board of Director’s meeting agenda.
+The consideration of gifts to support food insecurity is an ongoing item on our Board of Director’s meeting agenda.

-John Ebbets, chair of the 11-member board and a member for nearly a decade, said the bank prioritizes supporting access to food as a basic human need.
+John Ebbets, chair of our 11-member board, and a member for nearly a decade said the bank prioritizes supporting access to food as a basic human need.

 “There is no hesitation whatsoever,” said Ebbets.
 “Florence Bank has consistently been a major player in supporting the community.”

-As the former executive director of United Way of Hampshire County from 2015 to 2019, Ebbets understands the community need, and he feels grateful to be able to sit on the bank board and indirectly provide assistance.
+As the former executive director of United Way of Hampshire County from 2015 to 2019, Ebbets understands the community need, and he feels grateful to be able to sit on the board to indirectly provide assistance.
 “It feels good,” he said.